School Safety (see data for this topic)

 - More Data Sources For School Safety

-- Indicators of School Crime and Safety, National Center for Education Statistics, Bureau for Justice Statistics
+- Indicators of School Crime and Safety, National Center for Education Statistics

 - National Center for Education Statistics: Data Tools, U.S. Dept. of Education, Institute of Education Sciences